-Another version of pluralism holds that there are two private notions personal-identity, an other-directed and a self-directed notion.
-On this view we should distinguish personal-identityS from personal-identityO, where the former is the relation that is determined by a person-stage’s self-directed attitudes, and the latter by a person-stage’s other-directed attitudes.
+Another version of pluralism holds that there are two private notions of personal identity, an other-directed and a self-directed notion.
+On this view we should distinguish personal-identityS from personal-identityO, where the former is the relation that is determined by a person-stage’s self-directed attitudes and the latter by a person-stage’s other-directed attitudes.
 We can call this view self/other pluralism.
-Then the idea of self-other pluralism is that when Mary utters ‘I will survive teletransportation’ and Jeremy utters ‘Mary will not survive teletransportation’ the proposition that Mary asserts is not the same proposition that Jeremy denies.
+Then the idea of self/other pluralism is that when Mary utters ‘I will survive teletransportation’ and Jeremy utters ‘Mary will not survive teletransportation’, the proposition that Mary asserts is not the same proposition as the one that Jeremy denies.
 Rather, Mary asserts something like <Mary will surviveS teletransportation> while Jeremy asserts <Mary will not surviveO teletransportation>.
-These two pluralisms are of course consistent with one another.
+These two pluralisms are, of course, consistent with one another.
 One might adopt a thorough going pluralism that accepts both public/private pluralism and self/other pluralism.

-Since in this paper I am particularly interested in other-directed attitudes, it’s worth pausing to think a bit about self/other pluralism.
-Remember that, for now, we considering versions of pluralism that are realiser relative and not assessor relative.
-So, how should we make sense of self/other pluralism?
+Because I am particularly interested here in other-directed attitudes, it is worth pausing to think a bit about self/other pluralism.
+Remember that, for now, we are considering versions of pluralism that are realizer relative and not assessor relative.
+How should we make sense of self/other pluralism?
 It is easy to see how to understand the view when it comes to personal-identityS.
-Whenever a stage utters a proposition about their own survivalS, it is that stage’s self-directed attitudes that determine the truth, simpliciter, of that proposition.
+Whenever a stage utters a proposition about their own survivalS, it is that stage’s self-directed attitudes that determine the truth simpliciter of that proposition.
 But what of propositions about survivalO?
 Suppose Jeremy and Freddie have different patterns of other-directed attitudes.
 Consider the proposition <Mary will not surviveO teletransportation>.
-If it is Jeremy’s other-directed attitudes that determine that proposition’s truth-value, then the proposition is true; if it is Freddie’s, then it is false.
-The realiser relativist cannot, of course, say that the proposition is true at Jeremy’s context and false at Freddie’s.
+If Jeremy’s other-directed attitudes determine that proposition’s truth-value, then the proposition is true; if Freddie’s other-directed attitudes determine that truth-value, then the proposition is false.
+The realizer relativist cannot, of course, say that the proposition is true at Jeremy’s context and false at Freddie’s.

-So, if we wanted to make sense of self/other pluralism in a realiser relative guise, we would need to say that there are many different notions of survivalO corresponding to different patterns of other-directed attitudes.
-Then we could say that Jeremy asserts <Mary will not surviveO1 teletransportation> while Freddie asserts <Mary will not surviveO2 teletransportation> and the former’s truth is determined by Jeremy’s other-directed conations, and the latter by Freddie’s.
-I’ll call this view extreme self/other pluralism because it posits the existence of many different private notions of personal-identity.
+If we wanted to make sense of self/other pluralism in a realizer relative guise, we would need to say that there are many different notions of survivalO corresponding to different patterns of other-directed attitudes.
+Then we could say that Jeremy asserts <Mary will not surviveO1 teletransportation> while Freddie asserts <Mary will not surviveO2 teletransportation> and the former’s truth is determined by Jeremy’s other-directed conations and the latter’s by those of Freddie.
+I will call this view extreme self/other pluralism because it posits the existence of many different private notions of personal identity.

 That brings us to the final view: assessor relative conativism.
-On that view personal-identity propositions are not true, or false, simpliciter.
-Instead, such propositions are always true, or false, relative to a context of assessment.
-Assessor relative versions of public conativism will hold that personal-identity propositions are to be assessed at contexts of assessment, and that the attitudes that determine the truth of those propositions at those contexts are the community-level attitudes at that context.
-Thus, a proposition will take the same truth-value across contexts within a community, but might take different values across communities.
-Assessor relative versions of private conativism will hold that personal-identity propositions are to be assessed at contexts of assessment, and that it is the personal-level attitudes of the person-stage at that context that determines the truth-value of the proposition at that context.
+On that view personal-identity propositions are not true or false simpliciter.
+Instead, such propositions are always true or false relative to a context of assessment.
+Assessor relative versions of public conativism will hold that personal-identity propositions are to be assessed at contexts of assessment and that the attitudes that determine the truth of those propositions at those contexts are the community-level attitudes at those contexts.
+Thus, a proposition will take the same truth-value across contexts within a community, but it might take different values across communities.
+Assessor relative versions of private conativism will hold that personal-identity propositions are to be assessed at contexts of assessment and that the personal-level attitudes of the person-stage at that context determine the truth-value of the proposition at that context.
 Thus, the same proposition might be true at one context of assessment (even within a community) and false at another.